|

 fast and wait for the bird and pounce.

 frustrating for me to partner them.
+They are so weak.
 What shd I do?

 A. Ask them to get coaching from me then.
 Tell them that little